andrewmtam/smooth-tween/README.md

-# tween-machine
+# smooth-tween

 A JSON powered, functional parallax scrolling library that uses native scrolling (no iscroll, or custom scrolling required)!

 As a consequence, 60fps animations are achievable in both desktop browsers and mobile devices.

-A very basic example and code base can be seen here: http://andrew-tam-000.github.io/tween-machine/
+A very basic example and code base can be seen here: http://andrew-tam-000.github.io/smooth-tween/

-The minimal javascript for the example is here: http://andrew-tam-000.github.io/tween-machine/js/main.js -- the rest is done with simple CSS and HTML!
+The minimal javascript for the example is here: http://andrew-tam-000.github.io/smooth-tween/js/main.js -- the rest is done with simple CSS and HTML!

 ## Use Cases